When you’re looking to get some bolt hangers, there’s something super important that you need to keep in mind.

 The reason for this is that bolts and bolt hangers are always made from either zinc plated steel or stainless steel… and the two are completely incompatible.

 It’s called galvanic corrosion – also referred to as “contact corrosion.”
-Basically, whatever you’re using that’s made of stainless steel, will end up with a pit in it from where its had contact with the regular steel.
+Basically, whatever you’re using that’s made of normal steel, will end up with a pit in it from where its had contact with the stainless steel, before the stainless steel itself begins to corrode as well.

 Whether it’s a stainless steel bolt or a stainless steel bolt hanger, both will be just as dangerous as each other if they’re in prolonged contact with zinc plated steel.